qTeePie/language-learning-app/README.md

 # 🧠 Language Learning App

+> ⚠️ This project is a work in progress — not fully functional yet, but development is in motion!
+Stay tuned. 💙
 > Learn.
 Quiz.
 Repeat. 💫 — a mobile-first language learning experience built with love, React Native, and a spicy Go backend.

 ---